-Aiming at the development of a deep processing grammar for Korean within the sketched LOGON architecture, the KRG has been developed since 2003 and ever since gone through two main phrases (cf. Kim and Yang 2003, Kim and Yang 2004b).
-The main components of the KRG can be illustrated in Figure 2.
+Aiming at the development of a deep processing grammar for Korean within the sketched LOGON architecture, the KRG has been developed since 2003 and ever since gone through two main phrases (cf. Kim & Yang 2003, Kim & Yang 2004b).
+The main components of the KRG, in particular at the beginning phase, can be illustrated in Figure 2.